Badgerati/Pode/docs/Tutorials/Routes/LoginPage.md

 }) {}
 ```

 Finally, we have the logout `route`.
-Here we have another options of `<"logout" = $true>`, which basically just means to kill the session and redirect to the login page:
+Here we have another option of `<"logout" = $true>`, which basically just means to kill the session and redirect to the login page:

 ```powershell
 route 'post' '/logout' (auth check form -o @{